Security Program Dashboarding

-6.1 Generate Initial Security Program Dashboard
+Generate an Initial Security Program Dashboard

-Tips to Generate your Security Program Dashboard
+Tips to Build a Security Program Dashboard

 Tip #1: Focus on two primary objectives for your security program’s dashboard:

 - Help management and stakeholders understand the status of your security environment.

 - Present information in a way that supports making informed business decisions.

 Tip #2: Focus on the page balance and color palette just as much as the information in your security program dashboard.
 Making your dashboard look sharp will make it easier for people to go through the information.

 Tip #3: Present everything in a way that evokes decisions.
 Draft decisions you need to make before the meeting and review the dashboard to see if it has information that will help you come to those decisions.

 Tip #4: Avoid jargon.
 Everything on your dashboard should be understood by people that aren’t well-versed in security.

 Tip #5: Make sure that anyone who needs to be involved in the decision-making process is invited to the meetings where you review the dashboard.